nova-engine/mysql-ecs/README.md

 // It will throw an error if the entity is not stored or is a new one db.delete(entity);
 ```

+All methods are async so you can wait untill they are resolved using await
+or using attach then/catch callbacks.

 ## License